Kentish Old English

+Geographical distribution

 The dialect was spoken in what are now the modern-day Counties of Kent, Surrey, Sussex, southern Hampshire and the Isle of Wight by the Germanic settlers, identified by Bede as Jutes.
 Such a distinct difference in the Anglo-Saxon settlers of the entire Kingdom of Kent is viewed more sceptically by modern historians.

+Documentation

+The principal evidence for Kentish are the Old Kentish Glosses.
+Henry Sweet included two Kentish charters and a Kentish Psalm (from the Vespasian Psalter) in his Anglo-Saxon Reader; a charter of Oswulf (805-10) and a charter of Abba (835).
 Although by far the most important surviving Kentish manuscripts are the law codes of the Kentish kings, contained in Textus Roffensis, they were early-twelfth-century copies of much earlier laws, and their spellings and forms of English were modernised and standardised in various ways.
 This particularly affects the Laws of Hlothhere and Eadric.
 However, some indications of the differences between late-seventh-century Kentish and West Saxon can be made by comparing two contemporaneous laws.
 The law code of the West-Saxon king Ine was composed at some point between 688 and 694.
 Clause 20 concerns potential thefts by outsiders (i.e. those not owing allegiance to the kings of Wessex).
 This was adopted almost word for word by Ine's contemporary, the Kentish king Wihtræd: